Hospitality Systems Project

 Contextual Inquiry Methodology

-Developed a formal methodology to guide research
+Developed a formal methodology to guide research.

 Restaurants can be fast-paced, high-stakes environments